logo

 How to Become a School Psychologist

-Becoming a licensed school psychologist requires a minimum of a master’s degree in school psychology (sometimes an education specialist degree or higher) along with meeting the standards set by your state’s board of psychology.
-This may include gaining experience in the field as well as passing an exam and seeking NASP certification.
+Becoming a licensed school psychologist requires at least a master’s degree in school psychology (sometimes an education specialist degree or higher) along with meeting the standards set by your state’s board of psychology.
+This may include gaining experience in the field, passing an exam, and seeking NASP certification.
 While the requirements to become licensed vary by state, the common steps to becoming a school psychologist are:

 1. Earn a bachelor’s degree and (optionally) a master’s in psychology or a related field.